learn-co-curriculum/dsc-linear-regression-from-scratch/README.md

 ## Describe your Model Mathematically and in Words

 What is the overall formula of the model you have created?
-How would you describe the slope and intercept, and what they say about the relationship between x and y?
+How would you describe the slope and intercept, and what do they say about the relationship between x and y?

 ---